Walliddd/Quiz-Engine/README.md

 This project was built using strict coding rules, without using any external, non-standard libraries (Zero Dependencies).
 This shows a strong understanding of programming logic and data handling.

+### 💡 A Personal Milestone

+**Quiz Engine** marks my **first full-cycle application development experience** built entirely from the ground up.
+The entire journey, from defining the architecture and managing complex data structures, to polishing the final user interface, has been an intensive, hands-on learning process.
+Every module was written and rigorously tested with the specific goal of demonstrating proficiency in core Python principles within a real-world context.

 ## ✨ Main Features

 *   **🎮 Interactive Game Engine:** Smooth gameplay on the terminal.
 It manages time, calculates scores with speed bonuses, and handles penalties for wrong answers.